Ceremony on courthouse lawn honors families, victims of violent crimes

-Calls for tougher penalties and faster punishment colored the victim’s rights ceremony held on the courthouse lawn last Friday.
-The event, hosted by District Attorney General Jimmy Dunn, put focus on the victims of violent crimes, honors their loved ones, and attempted to acknowledge that sometimes justice alone can not account for the damages perpetrated against them.
+NEWPORT—Calls for tougher penalties and faster punishment colored the victim’s rights ceremony held on the courthouse lawn last Friday.
+The event, hosted by District Attorney General Jimmy Dunn, put focus on the victims of violent crimes, honored their loved ones, and attempted to acknowledge that sometimes justice alone can not account for the damages perpetrated against them.

 Pastor Sam Hayes of Grace Baptist Church in Sevierville delivered the invocation, followed by a proclamation from Newport Mayor Roland Dykes, III and signed by County Mayor Crystal Ottinger.